The-Microservice-Dungeon/decisionlog/_decisions/gameLog-event-and-command-list.md

 ## Viable Options

 The business events are pretty clear from the miro board:
-- request game data from the services
+- Let services log events to event queue (Apache Kafka)
-- ALTERNATIVE: let services log events to event queue (Apache Kafka)
+- *ALTERNATIVE*: request game data from the services
 - aggregate end results of all rounds
 - evaluate end results
 - generate final rankings